Lost Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Find Lost Arizona Traffic Ticket Information

 Arizona allows drivers to respond to traffic tickets by pleading:

 Recommended ArticlesOther Topics in This Section

-- Not guilty.
-You must go to court and fight your ticket when you choose this option.
+- "Not guilty."
+You must go to court and fight your Arizona traffic ticket when you choose this option.